yongrenjie/osx-vim-app/README.md

 To produce this, open Automator in OS X then:
  - New > Application...
  - In the long list of actions given, drag the item "Run AppleScript" into the workflow window.
- - Paste this code into the AppleScript window (overwrite the initial template given)
+ - Paste the code in `vim-app.scpt` into the AppleScript window (overwrite the initial template given)
  - Save the application as whatever you like

 You should now have an app in /Applications which behaves exactly like TextEdit, etc. except that it launches vim in a Terminal window (if Terminal is already open, it will open a new window).

+Script modified from https://www.dustinmartin.net/create-a-vim-app-for-mac-os-x/ and https://apple.stackexchange.com/questions/224925/script-opens-two-terminal-windows.